 The sensor has no physical buttons or physical controls whatsoever, with the Scosche logo on the front of the sensor body and a Bluetooth logo on the sensor arm.
 To wake it from sleep you just start pedaling and it picks up almost immediately.
 But the first time that you connect it to your device and whatever app that you want to use you will need to do a bit of pedaling, possibly a few minutes before it syncs.
 Be patient, give it time.
 Some people have mentioned setting the bike upside down and pedaling it by hand while the sensor connects.
 But in my case I am using it primarily with a bike trainer so it was easy to jump on the bike while the bike was on the trainer and start pedaling.

-Of course before all of this you want to make sure the Bluetooth on your phone or tablet is turned on, though forget syncing it via the device’s regular Bluetooth sync – you will be syncing it with the app that you use.
+Of course before all of this you want to make sure the Bluetooth on your phone or tablet is turned on (and one very important thing I have noticed on newer Android systems is that the phone or tablet’s Location must be turned on too – even when no GPS is being used – or it may not connect or have trouble connecting), though forget syncing it via the device’s regular Bluetooth sync – you will be syncing it with the app that you use.
 And if you want to try more than one app you must sync it the first time with each app, but once it is done once for each app it will pick up quickly the next time around.

 There’s a bunch of apps that work with the Scosche Rhythm Bluetooth Speed/Cadence Sensor, like the Strava app, as well as a bunch that don’t seem to.
 I use the Wahoo app (link for Android app, link for IOS app) which also connects to a host of other fitness sites (Garmin, MapMyFitness, MyFitnessPal, Nike+, Runkeeper, Strava, Training Peaks, etc), and allows you to sync your data to them (you can find out a little more on how to sync all of your fitness data across multiple sites with my blog posts A Review of Some Exercise/Fitness Logging Sites and A Review of Some Fitness Syncing Sites).
 This is important if you want to keep your data as the Wahoo app itself only saves your workout data on the device it is installed one, so if you get a new device and install the app on the new device your data will still be stuck on the first device.
 That’s why syncing to a more permanent fitness logging site is a good idea, and it works quite well.
 When you finish you can click the little cloud icon to sync it to one or multiple sites, or you can use the calendar in the Wahoo app to go back and sync if you forgot to after finishing a ride.